National Bus Company (UK): Deregulation and privatisation

 From 1986, bus services in the UK were deregulated and progressively privatised, with the remaining larger companies forcibly broken up.

 NBC was divided into 70 units, with the first sale being of National Holidays to Pleasurama in July 1986.
 The last sale was completed in April 1988.

-The sales spawned a renewed interest in individual liveries and the "double-N" logo disappeared.
-However, it was kept by National Express when it was sold to their management and continued to be used until 2003, when the NBC logo finally disappeared in favour of a new logo, since replaced in 2007.
+The sales spawned a renewed interest in individual liveries and the double-N logo disappeared.
+However, it was kept by National Express when it was sold to their management and continued to be used until 2003, when the NBC logo finally disappeared in favour of a new logo; it was later replaced in 2007.
 Most local companies passed from state control to management buyouts.
 The independence of many however, was short lived, as they were acquired by the emerging large private bus groups, represented today by: